 Waterproof your Electronics.
 I use Ultra-Sil nylon dry bags to keep my electronics dry and dust-free.
 If you’ll be headed to the islands or will be on water, I’d recommend a sturdier, more waterproof bag like this See Bag from Sealine.

 Packing Cubes or Compression Sacks.
-The only reason things fit into the tetris-game that is my backpack or suitcase is because of packing aids like these two.
-I use packing cubes for the bigger items – jeans, sweaters, etc. and compression sacks (siliconized nylon and super thin so they don’t take up extra room) for the smaller clothing.
-The compression sacks have the added bonus of being water resistent.
+I love the Tetris game that is my packing strategy!
+For suitcases, I use the packing cubes I mention above, but for backpacks and their rounded shape compression sacks (siliconized nylon and super thin so they don’t take up extra room) are ideal.
+The compression sacks have the added bonus of being water resistant.

 Headlamp: I’ve used my headlamp (I have had the same Petzl Tikka headlamp for years and it’s still kicking!) in a staggeringly broad cross-section of situations, from cave spelunking to reading in a tent to navigating my way to the bathroom in a hostel at 4am.
 I use a Petzl Tikka Plus headlamp and it has stayed intact over 3 years of travel.

 Smartphone.
-I’ve found having a smartphone on the road a very useful thing, from currency apps like Oanda to incredibly helpful data minimizers like Onavo to great online phrase translators.
-If unlocked, SIM cards are very cheap and easy to procure from the road – in Thailand, for example, my SIM cost me $1.50 and came preloaded with enough to make several calls.
+I’ve found having a smartphone on the road a very useful thing, especially now that mobile photography has become a fun and interesting way to share stories.
+If the phone is unlocked, SIM cards are very cheap and easy to procure from the road – in Thailand, for example, my SIM cost me $1.50 and came preloaded with enough to make several calls.
 In Vietnam, data plans are 70,000 dong ($3.19) for unlimited monthly data.
-Note: Too Many Adapters rounds up the many SIM card options in Southeast Asia here.
+In Greece, it was 15 Euros for 5gb of data on WIND Gr.